aidan-duggan/ReverseCarcassone/rules.md

 ### Game Setup

-Shuffle the play and skills deck.
+Shuffle the Play and Skills deck.

 Layout the tracking cards and place counters on the starting positions.

 Determine who will be the first attacking player.

-Setup a Reset Set Piece.
+Setup a Kickoff Set Piece on the half way line.

 ### Set Piece Setup

-There are 3 types of Set Pieces, Reset/Kickoff, Lineout & Scrum.
+There are 3 types of Set Pieces; Reset/Kickoff, Lineout & Scrum.

-At the start of each set piece, create the team decks.
-Do this by drawing 6 backs cards from the backs skills deck and 8 forwards cards from the forwards skills deck for each player.
-This is the collection of cards each team will have until the next set piece.
-Then place the appropriate number of skill cards listed on the Set Piece card in the tied up deck.
+At the start of each set piece, create each teams decks.
+* Draw 6 backs cards from the backs skills deck.
+* Draw 8 forwards cards from the forwards skills deck.
+* Place the appropriate number of skill cards listed on the Set Piece card in the tied up deck.

 The attack player draws X play cards.

 ### Play

-Play is made of a collection of phases between set pieces.
+Playing is made of a collection of phases between set pieces.
 In each phase the attacker chooses a play card, then both players use their skill cards to determine the level of success or failure of the play.
 This pattern is repeated until either the attacker scores, possesion changes hands, or a new set piece occurs.

 _Steps of a Play_
 * Attacker chooses a play card that they have the player to do.